Stephlj3/helpful-python/README.md

 # helpful-python
-Short python scripts to aid in random tasks (mostly relating to hw/fw)
+Short python scripts to aid in random tasks